 If you’ve tried to help or teach someone who’s struggling, stubborn or in distress—only to watch them continue to select the same cycle of unhealthy choices, you may feel exasperated and ready to give up.
-Before throwing in the towel, you may choose to learn more about this alternative approach and save your own sanity while reducing stress for you and others.
-In today’s article, we’ll take a look at this powerful yet subtle way to share what we know—and lead by example.
+Before throwing in the towel, you may choose to learn more about this alternative approach.
+Saving your own sanity while reducing stress for you and others.
+In today’s article, we’ll take a look at this powerful yet subtle way to share what we know — and lead by example.

 An analogy …